segundofarina/TheMovieDB/README.md

 Demo iOS App built on swiftUI for consuming movies from the [TMDB api](https://developers.themoviedb.org/3/).

 The app consists of a main view where it shows the most popular movies right know in a scrollable list, supports infinite scrolling, tapping on a movie shows a detail of the movie and the ability to add it to a watch list, which is persisted locally.
+Also supports remote search for looking up any movie.

 The app was built on SwiftUI using async / await and Combine, using an MVVM architecture, URLSession for network requests, URLCache for image caching and unit testing with XCTest.